felleg/felleg.gitlab.io-backup/content/posts/20210628-keyboards.md

 Not to get too overly dramatic, of course.
 Luckily, we live in a golden age where it is possible to customize your typing experience to tailor your exact needs (and I do mean *exact*).
 All it requires is some knowledge of the basic parts, a bit of money, some elbow grease, and *a lot* of creativity and patience.

+I won't claim to be an expert when it comes to keyboard, but I trust my tastes to make recommendations to anyone looking for an efficient keyboard made for a work environment.
+My mentality is that layout comes first, then the quality of the switches.

+But this is me getting ahead of myself...
+Let's go back to the beginning, where it obviously all started.

 ---